dorddis/Gymzy/IMPORT_EXPORT_ANALYSIS_SPEC.md

 // ✅ Uses the correct types from user-profile.ts

 // src/app/onboarding/page.tsx
-// ❌ Tries to use experienceLevel in UserProfileUpdate but it doesn't exist
+// ❌ Tries to use experienceLevel in UserProfileUpdate but it doesn&apos;t exist
 ```

 ### Services Directory Structure Issues